 “Everyone knows what attention is,” wrote William James in his Principles of Psychology (1890).
-“It is the taking possession by the mind in clear and vivid form, of one out of what seem several simultaneously possible objects or trains of thought…
+“It is the taking possession by the mind in clear and vivid form, of one out of what seem several simultaneously possible objects or trains of thought.

 “It implies withdrawal from some things in order to deal effectively with others, and is a condition which has a real opposite in the confused, dazed, scatterbrained state.”

-Attention or concentration (the words attention and concentration are used synonymously) is important to learning.
+Attention or concentration (the words attention and concentration are used synonymously) is essential to learning.
 Poor attention can be a key sign of behavior and learning disorders such as hyperactivity and attention deficit disorder (ADD).

 Attention is a skill

-The first is that attention is a skill, and just like all other skills (riding a bicycle, driving a car) must be learned.
 There are three types of attention: When a child is easily distracted by a pencil falling off their desk or sounds outside the classroom window, they lack focused attention.

 Sustained attention is required to focus for long periods of time.